Fair Entry Rules and Regulations 2023

 10. The Fair veterinarian will be on the grounds at specified days and times.
 Contact the dept. superintendent by August 1st assist with the coordination of vet checks.

-11. Out of state animal entries must comply with state of Washington
+11. Out-of-state animal entries must comply with state of Washington import regulations.

 (Additional Rules on Department Page)